Danyal-Faheem/jira-issues-importer/README.md

 # JIRA issues importer

-Python 3.x scripts for importing JIRA issues in XML format into an existing Github project without existing issues
+Python 3.x (tested on <= 3.9) scripts for importing JIRA issues in XML format into an existing Github project without existing issues

 # Background